imwalson/docker-node-runner/README.md

 #### notice

-As the image use `npm start` command as the start command, you `package.json` should contain `start` script,like this:
+As the image use `npm start` command as the start command, your `package.json` should contain `start` script,like this:

     "scripts": {
         "start": "node index.js"